charliem61/Make-Me-A-ReadMe/Develop/README.md

 Problems Solved:

           Once the node terminal is started in the integrated terminal under index.js, the README created by the user will then genrate.
-Once you right click on user created README the README will then be formatted to
+Then right click and hit open preview.

 The Standouts: